Jmelgar1014/budget-dash/tasks.md

 []add a demo button so users can just click and view how app works []add rate limits
 []host on netlify
+[]modify recent transactions for better responsive design []fix header in layout to add hamburger menu to free space on header